flapjack/flapjack.io/DATA_STRUCTURES.md

 ### Notifications

-We need to store alerts that have been sent out, for problems, recoveries, and acknowledgements.
-We'll need to track who they are sent as well but for now it's just whether an alert has been generated or not.
+We need to store notifications that have been generated (not necessarily sent out, see Alerts), for problems, recoveries, and acknowledgements.

 *Last alert of each type (problem, recovery, acknowledgement)*
 ```text